 Ethan Tollison (Dobro/Backing Vocals)

-Ethan was born in Sparta, Tennessee and lives there now with his wife and 2 daughters, He started playing bluegrass when he was 13 years old.
-He has played banjo and dobro over the last decade with regional groups from the Sparta, TN area.
+Ethan was born in Sparta, Tennessee and lives there now.
+He started playing bluegrass when he was 13 years old.
+He has played banjo and dobro over the last decade with regional groups in the Sparta, TN area.